oblivioncth/CLIFp/README.md

 **App/Param:**
 This method can only start one application at a time.
 Use the **-x/-\-exe** switch to specify the relative (from Flashpoint's directory) path to the application to launch and the **-p/-\-param** switch to provide the launch arguments that will be passed to the target application.

+If the application needs to use files from a Data Pack that pack will need to be downloaded/mounted first using **-i/-\-prepare** or else it won't work.

 The applications and arguments that are used for each game/animation can be found within the Flashpoint database ([FP Install Dir]\Data\flashpoint.sqlite)

 ### All Switches/Arguments